Check out U-M Medical School's responses to the AAMC's "Selecting a Medical School: 35 Questions I Wish I Had Asked."

 11. Is there a formal mechanism in place for students to evaluate their professors and attending physicians?
 What changes have been made recently as a result of this feedback?

 Our program evaluation starts with student input.
 Students are regularly asked to review instructors, courses, sequences and clinical experiences using an online evaluation system.
 These evaluations are then compiled to produce anonymous reports that are reviewed regularly by instructors, curriculum leaders and education deans.

 To ensure that a student-centered interpretation of the evaluation results remains paramount, the reports are also analyzed by small student groups who summarize their findings during annual review meetings with directors and the assistant dean for educational research and quality improvement.
-It’s a collaborative effort to ensure continuous quality improvement for all of the sequences, courses, and clinical experiences.
+It is a collaborative effort to ensure continuous quality improvement for all of the sequences, courses, and clinical experiences.

-More than a dozen focus group lunches are conducted each year with students, faculty and curriculum leaders in order to provide additional venues for discussing and evaluating the curriculum, and all students have an opportunity to participate.
+Students are invited to focus group lunches with faculty and curriculum leaders in order to provide additional venues for discussing and evaluating the curriculum.
+All students have an opportunity to participate.

 Our students also complete a questionnaire upon graduation.
 All of this data tells us how our students responded to the curriculum, and their feedback is used continuously to drive curricular change.